 The Gwinnett County Master Gardeners Association (GCMGA) was established in September of 1993 as an educational, nonprofit, adult volunteer group that promotes the dissemination of university based research information to foster beautiful gardens and a healthy environment.
+We are proud to be celebrating our 30th year of supporting Gwinnett County gardeners.

 What sets Master Gardeners apart from other gardeners is their special training in horticulture and their work in the community.
 These individuals have taken a 13 week horticulture course, passed a comprehensive exam, and volunteered a minimum of 50 hours of their time before they officially become Master Gardeners.
 Many of our members take additional University of Georgia (UGA) training courses and maintain annual service requirements to acquire advanced Master Gardener certifications.